 Applications for the 2023 ‘Passage’ residencies were open until 28th February 2023.
-The next call for applications is expected to be launched in January 2024.
+The next call for applications will be launched on 01st November 2023.

 For the 2023 ‘Passage’ AiR programme, the Kultur- und Kunstverein Kemberg e.V. and Polygona Kunstverein (Kemberg Culture and Art Association; Polygona Art Association) are looking forward to receiving photography & film based applications from both national and international artists into the residency programme.
 There are two residency places available for June 2023; with one residency awarded to a female artist who is also a mother – further referred to in this guidelines as female artist-parent.

 Under the theme ‘Status Landscape’, the residencies are intended to enable an examination of the current environmental condition of the landscape of the Dübener Heide, a Natural Park in the East of Germany.
 The following questions can serve as suggestions: What are the expectations towards a landscape?
 Which ways of perceiving a landscape arise during a temporary stay on site?
 What is the significance of a landscape as a resource for local recreation, economy and climate?
 We encourage applicants to consider exploring new themes related to the region of the Dübener Heide through a temporary residency.
 We also encourage artists to consider using familiar or new working methods in a site-specific way.

 One residency is reserved for a female artist who is also a mother.
 In this way, we would like to make it possible for mothers to bring their child with them for the duration of the residency.
 The Kultur- und Kunstverein Kemberg e.V. and Polygona Kunstverein will make every effort to provide the necessary infrastructure for this e.g. to arrange child friendly accommodation and temporary childcare.
 It is possible to bring your partner for the duration of the stay.
 Additional costs arising from this (e.g. travel and accommodation costs) are to be paid by the artists themselves.